 To geekbonchic: I agree with you on the fact that public figures should expect to be talked about but I have always found disdain for criticisms from the press that are not nearly close to constructive.
 Plus she’s fifteen and I think it’s entirely irresponsible.
 So it’s okay to make fun of her for knowing who Edie Sedgwick is [at her age] but then to tell her to act like a child?
 If they want her to act like a child perhaps they should treat her as one and not an adult in their remarks of their interview.
 There was nothing said about the girl’s personality at all.

 As for the comment: “Second, what does she know about Edie Sedgwick?
 She was born yesterday.
 Just because she feels like she should know about this stuff doesn’t mean she has to.”
 It shows completely how ignorant the writer is.
 And maybe yes that’s exactly what the girl did was read online magazines from the seventies.
 In this day and age you can find all kinds of things especially inspiration for your personal style on the web.
 Hell, by the time I was thirteen (will be 23 in a few weeks) I knew everything about most American films made before the 1950s, I loved dearly the sounds of the Temptations, Muddy Waters, and Jackie Wilson.
 Plus I adored Antebellum and Empire period clothing.
 Part of that was how I was raised and part of that was the natural progression of my personal interests.
 That article was misguided but unfortunately that has become the norm and most people today would probably think no harm in it.
 (Just because you like someone’s style doesn’t mean you’ll follow after them with developing a heroin habit.)
-I for one am not one of those people.posted almost 5 years ago
+I for one am not one of those people.posted over 8 years ago

 The only thing you need to know about style?
 Everyone has different opinions.
 No matter what anyone is wearing, “in fashion”, or “trendy”, there’s going to be lovers and theres going to be haters.
 But no matter what anyone thinks about what you’re wearing, if you dig it, you’re going to ooze confidence.
 And confidence looks good on everyone; nobody can deny that.
 You and Taylor go work those coon eyes!
-(And for the record, I happen to LOVE the whole dark-romantic-sultry-goth thing.)posted over 2 years ago
+(And for the record, I happen to LOVE the whole dark-romantic-sultry-goth thing.)posted almost 6 years ago

 That’s absolutely ostracizing!